yuval2313/taskit-infra/README.md

 provider "aws" { ... }
 ```

-2. Configure the project using your own `terraform.tfvars`:
+2. Update variables using your own `terraform.tfvars` to configure the project:

 ```sh
 owner_tag = "your.name"